PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 The structure of the system and components is based on: <br/>
 [2.3 Stucture of the applaction (schematic)](#23-stucture-of-the-applaction-schematic) <br/>

-## 5. First Steps to start IndustrialPi 4
+## 5. First Steps to start IndustrialPI 4

 ### 5.1 Password

 + First of all, connect the IndustrialPi 4 to a monitor.
-A micro HDMI is available on the IndustrialPi 4.<br/>
+A micro HDMI is available on the IndustrialPI 4.<br/>
 + Connect a keyboard via the IndustrialPi 4 USB ports.<br/>
 + Start the IndustrialPi 4 with the 24VDC supply.
 The Industrial Pi 4 then boots up.<br/>

 > [!IMPORTANT]
 ><ins>Installation after a new Image</ins><br/>
 The first login of the IndustrialPi is:<br/>
-    Username: pi <br/> Password: raspberry
+Username: pi <br/> Password: raspberry<br/>
+Information comes:<br/>
+The device configuration was detected automatically.
+Manual configuration is therefore not necessary.
+Press okay<br/>
+You will now be asked to use the password on the sticker.<br/>

 > [!Tip]
 > When you enter password, the letters and special characters are not displayed.

 > [!Tip]
 > Please note that the standard keyboard is set to English (US).
 This means that the Z and Y keys are reversed.
 Please note this when entering the first password.

-Information comes:<br/>

-The device configuration was detected automatically.
-Manual configuration is therefore not necessary.<br/>

-Press okay<br/>

-You will now be asked to use the password on the sticker.<br/>

 > [!Tip]
 > Please note that the standard keyboard is set to English (US).
 This means that the Z and Y keys are reversed.
 Please note this when entering the first password.<br/>